-The Group operates in one segment, based on the internal reports that are reviewed and used by the Board of Directors (who are identified as the Chief Operating Decision Makers) in assessing performance and in determining the allocation of resources.
+The Group operates in one segment, based on the internal reports that are reviewed and used by the Chief Executive Officer (who is identified as the Chief Operating Decision Maker) in assessing performance and in determining the allocation of resources.

-As a result, the operating segment information is as disclosed in the statements and notes to the financial statements throughout the report.
+As a result, the operating segment information is as disclosed in the financial statements and notes to the financial statements throughout the report.